Dora Baltea

-The Dora Baltea (/it/) or Doire Baltée (/fr/) is a river in the Aosta Valley and in Piedmont, in northwestern Italy.
-It is a left-hand tributary of the Po and is about 170 km long.
+The Dora Baltea (/it/; Deura Bàutia or simply Deura) or Doire Baltée (/fr/; Duère Baltèa, Jouère Baltèa or Djouiye, depending on the orthography) is a river in the Aosta Valley and in Piedmont, in northwestern Italy.
+It is a left-bank tributary of the Po and is about 170 km long.

 Name

 The river's Latin name was Duria maior, Duria Baltica or Duria Bautica.
 Strabo called it Δουριας (Dourias) in Greek.
 The name comes from the Celtic root *dubr- ("flow"), itself from the Proto-Indo-European root *dʰew- ("flow").
 This root can be found in many European river names, such as Douro.
 The second element may derive from the Illyrian root *balta ("‘swamp, marsh, white clay").

 The river is called Duère Baltèa in Arpitan, Djouiye in Valdôtain, and Deura Bàutia in Piedmontese.

 Geography

 It originates by Mont Blanc as the confluence of the Dora di Ferret, fed by the Pré de Bar Glacier in Val Ferret, and the Dora di Veny, fed by the Miage Glacier and Brenva Glacier in Val Veny.

 As it crosses the Aosta Valley, the Dora Baltea flows through the city of Aosta (where the Buthier runs into it) and near all the main cities of the lower Aosta Valley: Châtillon, Saint-Vincent, Verrès and Pont-Saint-Martin.
-After it enters Piedmont, it passes through the city of Ivrea and a good part of Canavese, gets from its right hand the waters of the Chiusella and reaches the Po at Crescentino, a little downstream from Chivasso.
+After it enters Piedmont, it passes through the city of Ivrea and a good part of Canavese, receives from its right the Chiusella and reaches the Po at Crescentino, a little downstream from Chivasso.